-After a sustained period of relatively low inflation rates, for the year ended December 31, 2022, current rates of inflation are above or near recent historical highs in the United States, the European Union, the United Kingdom, and other countries.
+After a sustained period of relatively low inflation rates, rates of inflation increased significantly during the years ended December 31, 2022 and 2023, reaching or exceeding recent historical highs in the United States, the European Union, the United Kingdom, and other countries.
+While rates of inflation in a number of these countries have decreased from their recent highs, they remain above levels of recent years and in some cases above the inflationary targets of the relevant central banks.
 High rates of inflation may have a number of adverse effects on our business.
 Inflation may increase the costs of goods, services and labor used in our operations, thereby increasing our expenses.
 To the extent that we derive our income from leases with fixed rates of payment, high rates of inflation will cause a greater decrease in the value of those payments than had the rates of inflation remained lower.
 Because our leases are generally for multi-year periods, there may be a lag in our ability to adjust the lease rates for a particular aircraft accordingly.
 High rates of inflation may also lead policymakers to attempt to decrease demand or to adopt higher interest rates to combat inflationary pressures, resulting in the risks detailed in "Item 3.
 Key Information-Risk Factors-Risks relating to our funding, liquidity and financial structure-Changes in interest rates may adversely affect our net income, particularly by increasing our cost of borrowing."
 Our suppliers and lessees may also be subject to material adverse effects as a result of high rates of inflation, including as a result of the impact on their financial conditions, changes in demand patterns, price volatility, and supply chain disruption.